HerveAbdi/data4PCCAR/README.md

 using `aes()`).
 Note that if there is a space is a name (as is the case by default), `aes_string()` may, in some contexts,  have to be used in lieu of `aes()`.

+###  perm4CCA
+computes a permutation test for Canonical Correlation Analysis (CCA,  (as implemented in `tepCCA`).
+Computes an omnibus permutation test and specific tests for the eigenvalues when performing a CCA.

 ###  perm4PLSC
 computes a permutation test for PLSC (as implemented in `TExPosition::tepPLS`.